5,100 Chinese Characters

 Comprehensive Coverage

-The duiduidui! dictionary includes 5,000 unique Chinese characters — covering everything from the most common characters used in daily conversation to specialized characters for advanced reading.
-Every character has a hand-curated difficulty score based on character complexity, usefulness, and real-world frequency, so you always learn the most useful characters first.
+The duiduidui! dictionary includes 5,100 unique Chinese characters, covering everything from the most common characters used in daily conversation to specialized characters for advanced reading.
+Every character has an individually curated difficulty score, measured against our written scoring rubric: complexity, usefulness, and real-world frequency all weigh in, but the rubric's guiding question is what learning the character lets you do that you couldn't do before.
+The result is that you always learn the most useful characters first.

 Rich Character Entries